 Unfortunately the answer to that is No. None of these will give you the energy boost that comes with drinking caffeine.
 This is because these natural caffeine-free energy drinks all have a low glycemic index, which means they slowly but steadily release energy over a longer period of time.
-So there will most likely not be a zing that is common when we introduce caffeine into the body.
+Slow and steady is most likely not going to give you that 'zing' that is common when we introduce caffeine into the body.

 However, i will argue these are better for you as there isn’t a crash after drinking these as you might experience with caffeine.
-They’re all also relatively low in sugar, so you won’t experience a sugar crash afterward, which may happen if you simply replace caffeinated drinks with sugary drinks.
+They are also relatively low in sugar, so you won’t experience a sugar crash afterward, which will happen if you simply replace caffeinated drinks with sugary drinks.

 Although caffeine can stay in our systems for up to 6 hours, it peaks within the first hour of consumption.
-For long-lasting energy to get you through the day, you might prefer the more gradual energy release offered by barley coffee.
+For long-lasting energy to get you through the day, you will be best served with a more gradual energy release offered by barley coffee.
 But don’t be fooled its coffee-like appearance, it is not the same as drinking an espresso shot first thing in the morning.